Floriana Wilmington

 Comparison with End of Days Distillery is instructive.
 A distillery tasting room's back bar is, by definition, curated around its own production; the interest lies in understanding the house spirit across expressions.
 A collection-focused program like Floriana's works the opposite logic: the interest lies in breadth and curation across producers, categories, and regions.
 Both approaches are valid, but they attract different drinkers with different questions.
 For someone who wants to work across a category, whether American whiskey, aged rum, or something more obscure, a well-stocked independent bar offers an itinerary that a single-producer room cannot.

-Internationally, that curation model has a strong peer set.
+Internationally, that curation model has a strong comparable set.
 The Parlour in Frankfurt on the Main represents the European version of the spirits-library bar, where depth of selection is the primary offer.
 Floriana brings a version of that sensibility to the North Carolina coast, adapted to a market where the clientele skews toward curious visitors and a local professional crowd rather than spirits-trade regulars.

 Planning a Visit